Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Typically, a list of prerequisites includes one feat and one or more powers (or some other requirement in addition to the feat).
 When two powers at the end of a list are separated by "or," one of those powers is required in addition to every other power mentioned prior to the last two.

+### Market Price
-**Market Price:** This gold piece value, given in the summary following the word "Price," represents the price someone should expect to pay to buy the item.
+This gold piece value, given in the summary following the word "Price," represents the price someone should expect to pay to buy the item.
 Market prices are also included on the random generation tables for easy reference.
 The market price of an item that can be constructed with a psionic item creation feat is usually equal to the base price + the price for any components (special materials or experience point expenditure).

+### Cost to Create
-**Cost to Create:** The cost in gold pieces and experience points to create the item is given in the summary following the word "Cost."
+The cost in gold pieces and experience points to create the item is given in the summary following the word "Cost."
 This information appears only for items with components (material or experience points) that make their market prices higher than their base prices.
 The cost to create includes the costs derived from the base cost plus the cost of the components.
 Items without components do not have a "Cost" entry.
 For them, the market price and base price are the same.
 The cost in gold pieces is 1/2 the market price, and the cost in experience points is 1/25 the market price.

+### Weight
-**Weight:** The notational entry for many items ends with a value for the item's weight.
+The notational entry for many items ends with a value for the item's weight.
 When a weight figure is not given, the item has no weight worth noting (for the purpose of determining how much of a load a character can carry).

 #### Random Psionic Items